Stefan George: Literary achievements

 From the inception of the Circle, George and his followers represented a literary and cultural revolt against the literary realism trend in German literature during the last decades of the German Empire.

-George was also a highly important intermediary between German Romanticism and literary realism of the 19th century and the 20th-century Expressionist and Modernist poetry of Rainer Maria Rilke, August Stramm, Reinhard Sorge, and Berthold Brecht.
+George was also a highly important intermediary between 19th century German Romanticism and literary realism and the 20th-century Expressionist and Modernist poetry of Rainer Maria Rilke, August Stramm, Reinhard Sorge, and Berthold Brecht.
 Even though George was, like his fellow war poets Siegfried Sassoon, Hedd Wyn, and Wilfred Owen, a very harsh critic of his own era, he was also very much a man of his own time.

 George's poetry is characterized by an aristocratic ethos; his verse is formal in style, lyrical in tone, and often arcane in language, being influenced by Greek classical forms.
 By both emulating and building upon the literary language of the German Romantics and Biedermeier poets, "Stefan George's poetry", according to Peter Hoffmann, "helped to form modern literary German."
 He also experimented with various poetic metres, punctuation, obscure allusions and typography.

 Believing that the purpose of poetry was to create an alternative to reality he was a strong advocate of art for art's sake George's beliefs about poetry were drawn from the French Symbolist poets and he considered himself to be both the student and the successor of Stéphane Mallarmé and Paul Verlaine.

 Stefan George's "evident homosexuality" is represented by works such as Algabal and the love poetry he devoted to a gifted adolescent of his acquaintance named Maximilian Kronberger, whom he called "Maximin", and whom he believed to be a manifestation of the divine.
 The relevance of George's sexuality to his poetic work has been discussed by contemporary critics, such as Thomas Karlauf and Marita Keilson-Lauritz.

 Algabal is one of George's best remembered collections of poetry, if also one of his strangest; the title is a reference to the effete Roman emperor Elagabalus.
 George was also an important translator; he translated Dante, Shakespeare and Baudelaire into German.

 George was awarded the inaugural Goethe Prize in 1927.

 Das neue Reich

 George's last complete book of poems, Das neue Reich, was published in 1928.
 It was banned in Occupied Germany after World War II, as the title sounded tainted by Nazism.
 But George had dedicated the work, which includes the lyric "Geheimes Deutschland" written in 1922, to Berthold Schenk Graf von Stauffenberg, who, with his brother Claus, took a leading role in the 20 July plot to assassinate Adolf Hitler and overthrow the Nazi Party.
-Both brothers, who were executed after the plot failed, had considered themselves to be acting on the teachings of George by trying to kill Hitler and put an end to Nazism.
+Both brothers, who were executed after the plot had failed, considered themselves to be acting on the teachings of George by trying to kill Hitler and put an end to Nazism.
 The book describes a new form of society ruled by a hierarchical spiritual aristocracy.
 George rejected all attempts to use it for mundane political purposes, including those of Nazism.